OutlanderTechGeek/content/README.md

 # content
 YSM Public's Notes to anyone she chooses to.
+Written with Joplin.